mimsy-cms/mimsy/docs/project_description.md

 ## Problem

-currently, no CMS exists that is easy to use, customize, and developer-friendly.
+Currently, no CMS exists that is easy to use and customize and remains developer-friendly.
 While there are solutions that are close to our objectives, they often lack the most important limitation that allows for an easy
 implementation: being opinionated.

 We do not need or want to be a one-size-fits-all solution, that ends up being either one-size-fits-some, or implement-your-own-size situations.
 We want to have a tool that works for us, and for anyone else who